Introduction

 bFull Screen=0

-(Not) Pushing the limits
+(Not) Pushing the Limits

 Limiting framerate is very important for overall stability.First and foremost, if you are using a good limiter, you'll be implementing correct framepacing, which is the most important think for the overall fell of fluidity.